wp-plugins/html5-maps/readme.txt

 Any type WordPress can deal with.

 == Changelog ==
+= 1.4 =
+* Added new countries - Albania, Andorra, Armenia, Austria, Azerbaijan, Bulgaria, Croatia.
+Now drop-down list of countries has a search bar to quickly find desired map.

 = 1.3 =
 * It is now possible to use shortcodes to display content from third-party plugins.
 Thanks to the plugin settings you can choose where the content will be displayed.
 You can choose right side of the map or place content below the map.